SPEAK WITH A TEAM MEMBER (770) 920-6030

 Probate can take a bit longer when there are many heirs because more work is required.
 Also, having more people involved can sometimes increase the likelihood of disputes, prolonging the whole process.

-Unfortunately, when disputes do arise, there is no way of knowing how long the probate process could take.
+Unfortunately, when disputes arise, there is no way of knowing how long the probate process could take.

-What If A Dispute Arises Among The Beneficiaries?
+What If a Dispute Arises Among the Beneficiaries?

 Probate can sometimes spark disagreements among beneficiaries, whether over asset distribution, interpretation of the will, or varying viewpoints.